 Firm authorisations may begin with an exploratory pre-application phase.
 The purpose of this phase is to provide us with an insight into the nature and scope of a firm's proposed business model.
 It allows us to identify any potential areas of concern early in the process and to flag them to the firm.
 This stage also gives firms an insight into the Central Bank's requirements and approach and helps firms to develop completed applications in the most efficient way.
 For larger firms, we may establish a designated team with a single point of contact.
 For less complex firms, a single team may be responsible for a number of applications.

-Firms are not only expected to meet the minimum authorisation standards, but are also expected to be aware of the Central Bank's broader expectations post-authorisation.
-Firms should be wellorganised and prepared to comply with the current regulations and guidance for their sector on an ongoing basis in addition to being prepared for any upcoming rule changes.
+Firms are not only expected to meet the minimum authorisation standards, they are expected to look beyond the point of authorisation and to be aware of the Central Bank's broader expectations post-authorisation.
+Firms should be well-organised and prepared to comply with the current regulations and guidance for their sector on an ongoing basis in addition to being prepared for any upcoming rule changes.
 Firms should fully understand the risks arising from their business models and operations and how to mitigate those risks.